griffio/griffio.github.io/_posts/2021-10-10-Java-To-Kotlin.md

 ---

-Not surprisingly, there is a lot of code in the book and is rendered quite small (compared with [Atomic Kotlin](https://griffio.github.io/kotlin/2021/02/12/Atomic-Kotlin-Review/) -  consideration should be made if you would prefer to get the digital version only to follow along better
+Not surprisingly, there is a lot of code in the book and is rendered quite small as the examples are fully production ready - consideration should be made if you would prefer to get the digital version only to follow along better

 **This is a strategy book** about refactoring from Java code and also refactoring of Java developers themselves that are motivated enough to break out of the mindset